TheEt1234/libox/env_docs.md

 # The libox environment
-- mods will extend this
+- mods *will* extend this, there is nothing really useful that you can do with this if not extended

 # Globals (*)
 - assert = unchanged